How to Prepare for a Bulk Upload

 Preparing your Files and Folders

-• Drag all files from the WAV and MP3 folders into the renamed album folder
+• Move all files from the WAV and MP3 folders into the renamed album folder

-• It is fine to keep separate folders for Instrumentals/other versions if you’d like them in separate playlists in DISCO.
+• You can keep separate folders for instrumentals or other versions if you want them to appear as separate playlists in DISCO

 Hard drive folder for a bands album

-• Every unique audio version should have a unique file name.
+Each unique audio version should have a unique file name.
+Before uploading, remove any unnecessary nested folders such as WAV or MP3.

 clean folders ready for upload